gayverjr/pyemap/docs/tutorial/tutorial.rst

 Find Pathways
 --------------
-Finally, search for possible pathways from a specified electron/hole donor to the surface using :func:`pyemap.find_paths`:
+Finally, search for possible pathways from a specified electron/hole donor to the surface using :func:`~pyemap.pathway_analysis.find_paths`:

    >>> pyemap.find_paths(my_emap,"FAD510(A)-2")
    >>> my_emap.paths_graph_to_Image().show()